walterpg/google-drive-sync/doc/README.md

 machine meets the [minumum .NET Framework requirements](#requirements).

-To install the plugin in this mode, use the ".zip" file embedded the release download (e.g., GoogleDriveSync-4.0.1.zip).
+To install the plugin in this mode, use the ".zip" file embedded the release download (e.g., KeePassSyncForDrive-4.0.1.zip).

-1. Create a folder under the KeePass installation folder named "GoogleDriveSync" (for example, if KeePass.exe is installed in a folder named "K:\sw\KeePass", create the folder "K:\sw\KeePass\GoogleDriveSync").
+1. Create a folder under the KeePass installation folder named "KeePassSync4Drive" (for example, if KeePass.exe is installed in a folder named "K:\sw\KeePass", create the folder "K:\sw\KeePass\KeePassSync4Drive").
 2. Extract the contents of the .zip file into the folder created in step 1.

 If you have previously used the "normal" plugin installation on a machine where